daniellanner/parrot-hook/how-to-use/README.md

 ## Introduction

-The script walks over the repository and collects the `h2 Introduction` segment of all `README.md` files and creates a table of them in the root level `README.md` file.
+The script walks over the repository, collects the `h2 Introduction` segment of all `README.md` files and creates a content table in the root level `README.md` file.

 ## Further options